djcloudking/djcloudking/README.md

 ## Hello there 👋 Thanks for reading my GitHub profile

-This is my personal repository like an overview of my cloud portfolio
+This is like my introduction to you and an overview of my cloud portfolio

-### Find out more about me
+## Find out more about me

 🔭 I am Djakaridia Kone, also known as DJ.
 I am a Cloud & DevOps Engineer.
 I have experience in Cloud Consulting, Infrastructure & Cloud Operations.